Here is me talking about my research interests, in a 2 minute video produced by the College of Arts and Law at the University of Birmingham.

-Here is some information about externally funded projects.
+Here you find some information about my externally funded projects.

 2014-2019: Pragmatic and Epistemic Role of Factually Erroneous Cognitions and Thoughts